jesselpalmer/jesselpalmer/README.md

 # Hello there!
 I'm Jesse 👋🏾

-I am a software engineering manager based in San Francisco, CA, and the co-author of [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications).
-These days I spend quite a bit of time leading a full-stack, growth engineering team at SurveyMonkey.
-Some of my favorite technologies include JavaScript and TypeScript.
+I am a software engineering manager at SurveyMonkey based out of San Francisco, CA, where I lead a full-stack engineering team focused on the growth of our core Surveys product.
+I also am the co-author of [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications).

+These days I spend quite a bit of time using web technologies like JavaScript and TypeScript.
 Feel free to drop me a line on [Twitter](https://twitter.com/jesselpalmer) or [email](mailto:jesselpalmer@gmail.com)!
+I would love to hear from you!

 ## Interesting links about me on the webs:
 - 📖 My book: [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications)